GuruPrasadVns/NodeCode/NodeModuleSystem/README.md

 ### File System Module : The fs module enables interacting with the file system

-#### To see the details of os module https://nodejs.org/dist/latest-v14.x/docs/api/fs.html
+#### To see the details of fs module https://nodejs.org/dist/latest-v14.x/docs/api/fs.html

 ### In file system module there are two versions of any method available synchronous and non-synchronous version.
 You should use asynchronous method in the real world application.
 Synchronous method is only for simplicity.